-With 2016 almost at a close and Christmas just around the corner, the holiday season is nearly here!
-To help keep your home safe and secure while sunning yourself on holiday, careful preparation is key.
+With the year almost at a close and Christmas just around the corner, the holiday season is nearly here!
+To help keep your home safe and secure while sunning yourself on the beach, careful preparation is key.

 We’ve prepared some useful tips so you can enjoy a drama free break!